alovajs/alovajs.github.io/v2/tutorial/strategy/seamless-data-interaction/what-more.md

 ## New events in useSQRequest

-In order to better monitor the behavior of requests in the queue, `useSQRequset` also provides the following 3 additional event monitoring functions, you can obtain the binding functions in the following ways.
+In order to better monitor the behavior of requests in the queue, `useSQRequest` also provides the following 3 additional event monitoring functions, you can obtain the binding functions in the following ways.

 ```javascript
 const { onBeforePushQueue, onPushedQueue, onFallback } = useSQRequest(/* ... */);
 ```

-###onBeforePushQueue
+### onBeforePushQueue

-silentMethod is an event before entering the request queue.
+It is an event triggered before the silentMethod enters the request queue.
 It is valid when the behavior mode is `queue` or `silent`.
 You can return `false` in this event callback to prevent the current silentMethod from entering the queue.
 For example, you may want to replace the current silentMethod with another one.
 It can be done like this:

 ```javascript
 //...